Harukine/Software-Architecture-CSharp10-Dotnet6/ch01/README.md

 1. Prototyping: Prototypes are fantastic to clarify and materialize the system requirements.
 (Pencil Project, Figma)
 2. Use cases: The Unified Modeling Language (UML) use case model is an option if you need detailed documentation.
 (LucidCharts)
+### Writing the specifications
+- After completing the analysis phase, it is crucial to document the findings in a requirements specification.
+This document serves as a technical contract between the user and the development team.
+To ensure clarity and understanding, the specification should follow certain guidelines: stakeholders of all technical backgrounds should comprehend it, classification of each requirement is necessary, and the use of simple future tense is recommended.
+Ambiguity and controversy must be avoided.
+Additional information, such as an introductory chapter, glossary, user description, and functional/non-functional requirements, can provide context for the project.
+When using user stories, it is beneficial to write short sentences that outline each user's needs, goals, and reasons for the requested features.
+These stories aid in prioritization and can guide the creation of automated acceptance tests.
 ## Using design techniques as a helpful tool

 ## Common cases where the requirements gathering process impacts system results